 Tons of Marijuana Industry CO2 in the Air Have Created a Market for Green Cannabis

 The tons of greenhouse gases exhaled by cannabis grow houses don’t mix well with a certain strain of consumers.
 Medical marijuana products are conceived of as nontoxic sources of inner balance.
-Purchasing cannabis products down at the corner dispensary and realizing that they are hastening mother earth’s demise is a drag.
+It is a drag to purchase cannabis products down at the corner dispensary and realize that they are hastening mother earth’s demise.

 Sustainability has become a keyword in cannabis marketing.
 Type “sustainable cannabis” into a web search and explore a new wave of green entrepreneurs in the evolving green rush.